SteveJobs-FM/Customer-Shopping-Behavior-Analysis/README.md

    ● Python (pandas, NumPy) for data cleaning, EDA, and feature engineering

-   ● PostgreSQL for business queries and aggregations
+   ● MySQL for business queries and aggregations

    ● Power BI for interactive dashboarding and KPI visualization